open-telemetry/opentelemetry-specification/specification/trace/api.md

 **Link** - Links are immutable and is safe to be used concurrently.
 Lazy initialized links must be thread safe.
 This is the responsibility of the implementer of these links.

+## Included Propagators

+The API layer MAY include the following `Propagator`s:

+* A `HTTPTextPropagator` implementing the [W3C TraceContext Specification](https://www.w3.org/TR/trace-context/).